 Roofing insurance costs depend on the insurance carrier’s view of your services and the location of operations.
 Most carriers ask for loss runs and experience, whether you have employees, and copies of any safety policies in place to calculate a premium.
 Generally, it is hard to find General Liability coverage for less than $2,000/year for roofing work.
 Request a roofing insurance quote today by completing our online quote form.

-Why Roofing Contractors Need Insurance
+Why do Roofing Contractors need insurance?

+Companies categorized under this industry work mainly on roof related jobs such as roof treatment, spraying, coating, painting, and skylight installation.
 Homeowners and businesses look to roofing contractors to provide quality work and keep their building free of unwanted water.
 Without your services, many would be unable to repair or replace a damaged roof.
 As a roofing contractor, you work long hours year-round and demand for roofing services increases after severe storms and long winters.
 Roofing contractors insurance is vital to your business’s financial well-being.
 All it takes is one slip or minor oversight, and you can end up dealing with a lawsuit instead of creating an income.